-As of June 30, 2011, part-time, seasonal and temporary employees participate in a mandatory social security replacement plan (FICA Plan), which is a non-qualified defined contribution plan under Code Section 457(b).
+Effective July 1, 2011, the District adopted the PARS FICA Alternative Retirement Plan which has part-time, seasonal and temporary employees participate in a mandatory social security replacement plan (FICA Plan), which is a non-qualified defined contribution plan under Code Section 457(b).
 Each member employee contributes 3.75 percent of his/her gross wages.
 This amount is matched by the District.
 The total 7.5 percent is deposited into a retirement account on behalf of each employee at Lincoln National Life Insurance Company.
 Employees are 100% vested in all contributions at all times.
 Upon termination of employment, the employee may withdraw his/her money, subject to applicable fees and penalties, or leave the balance in the FICA Plan to collect interest, subject to certain requirements.
-The District's contributions to this plan for the fiscal years ended June 30, 2012 totaled \$112,927.
-Effective July 1, 2011, the District adopted the PARS FICA Alternative Retirement Plan, replacing the Plan in full.
+The District's contributions to this plan for the fiscal years ended June 30, 2013 totaled \$72,493.